gistrec/File-Broadcaster/README.md

 ![alt text](https://www.gistrec.ru/wp-content/uploads/2019/01/Packets.png)

 ## Script Specification
-1. Sender send `NEW_PACKET` packet to broadcast (or no) address
+1. Sender send `NEW_PACKET` packet to broadcast (or unicast) address
 2. Sender send all parts of file via `TRANSFER` packet
-3. If any pacckets were lost, receiver ask them sending `RESEND` packet to broadcast (or no) address
+3. If any pacckets were lost, receiver ask them sending `RESEND` packet to broadcast (or unicast) address
 4. Sender wait `RESEND` packets or wait TTL and turns off
 5. Receiver ask all lost parts, until the whole file is no downloaded or wait TTL and turns off